neutralinojs/neutralinojs.github.io/docs/configuration/neutralino.config.json.md

 Save and load the primary window state (width, height, x, y, values and maximized status) automatically.
 The default value is `true`.

+### `modes.window.extendUserAgentWith: string`
+Extends the default webview-specific user agent string with a custom suffix.
+If this value is not set, the webview sets the default user agent from the platform-specific rendering engine (i.e., WebKit on GNU/Linux).

 ## Chrome mode
 The following configuration values are used when the application starts with the chrome mode.